Screenly/Anthias/docs/installation-options.md

 Starting [v0.19.0](https://github.com/Screenly/Anthias/releases/tag/v0.19.0), devices installed using this option will be pinned to the version that you've downloaded.
 This means that the devices will get updates when a new release (e.g., v0.19.1, etc.) is available.

+> [!NOTE]
+> While Anthias now supports Raspberry Pi 5 for Raspberry Pi OS and balenaOS (via balenaHub),
+> release images for Raspberry Pi 5 are not available yet.

 # Installing on Raspberry Pi OS Lite or Debian